 Scratching is a natural behaviour.
 It keeps a cat’s claws in good hunting condition, and also creates both scent and visual signals designed to mark territory.
 Give your kitten a scratching post, and watch them exercise their instincts just as nature intended!

 • Fast-release collar, lead, name tag and bell

-When you first bring your kitten home, keep the house as quiet as possible, and don't be surprised if she starts out a bit timid.
-Show your kitten where her room is, and let her explore by herself.
-Leave a door slightly ajar so your kitten can come and go as she pleases.
-Your new arrival will soon let you know when she’s ready to explore a little further.
+When you first bring your kitten home, keep the house as quiet as possible, and don't be surprised if they start out a bit timid.
+Show your kitten where their room is, and let them explore by themselves.
+Leave a door slightly ajar so your kitten can come and go as they please.
+Your new arrival will soon let you know when they're ready to explore a little further.

-Finally, remember not to let your kitten outside until she’s been vaccinated.
-Even after she’s had her jabs, it's best to keep your kitten indoors for the first two or three weeks.
+Finally, remember not to let your kitten outside until they've been vaccinated.
+Even after they've had their jabs, it's best to keep your kitten indoors for the first two or three weeks.